Nandinidoppalapudi/about-me-4/README.md

 * [hubspot](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)
 ## **Contributers**
 This is Sravani Jaidi, Member of Applied Computer Science For Fall batch 2019 at NorthWest Missouri State University.
-Here Iam attaching One of My favourite Pictures
+Here I am attaching One of My favourite Picture.